pslucas0212/RHEL-Study-Guide-Manage-Local-Users-and-Groups/README.md

 uid=1002(consultant1) gid=1002(consultant1) groups=1002(consultant1),35000(consultants)
 ```

 User passwords are stored in the /etc/shadow file.
 The password file has the username, encrypted password, Days since Jan 1, 1970 that password was last changed, the minimum number of days required between password changes i, The maximum number of days the password is valid, number of days warning password expiration

+This what the /etc/shadow looks like when users are first created, but no password is set.

 ```
 # cat /etc/shadow
 ...